Cysharp/R3/README.md

 R3Extensions.Avalonia package has these providers.

-* AvaloniaDispatcherTimerProvider
+* AvaloniaDispatcherTimeProvider
 * AvaloniaDispatcherFrameProvider
 * AvaloniaRenderingFrameProvider

-Calling `AvaloniaProviderInitializer.SetDefaultObservableSystem()` at startup will replace `ObservableSystem.DefaultTimeProvider` and `ObservableSystem.DefaultFrameProvider` with `AvaloniaDispatcherTimerProvider` and `AvaloniaDispatcherFrameProvider`.
+Calling `AvaloniaProviderInitializer.SetDefaultObservableSystem()` at startup will replace `ObservableSystem.DefaultTimeProvider` and `ObservableSystem.DefaultFrameProvider` with `AvaloniaDispatcherTimeProvider` and `AvaloniaDispatcherFrameProvider`.

 Additionally, calling `UseR3()` in `AppBuilder` sets the default providers, making it a recommended approach.